wilderlopes/OpenGA/scripts/TSP_GAAFs/README.txt

 $ python TSP_gaafs.py

-This should run for a while (you can go grab a cup of coffee).
+This should run for a while (it could take up to 5 min).
 At the end, the figures will be saved in a folder called "Figures".

 If you have any trouble running the sims, or if you have suggestions to improve OpenGA, please do not hesitate to contact me (Wilder Lopes) at wil@openga.org.